 — 京都アニメーション (@kyoani) July 1, 2017

 Kyoto Animation is one of the more recent top-grossing animation studios that became famous after their major success with the Free! series.
-Kyoto Animation’s series are easily identified since most people can distinguish their art style easily from other series, hence, people tend to say that it’s repetitive.
-Despite this, Kyoto Animation was recognized for its high production value and for the sensitivity to the wonders of ordinary life.
+Kyoto Animation’s series are easily identified since most people can distinguish their art style easily from other series.
+Kyoto Animation is recognized for its high production value and for the sensitivity to the wonders of ordinary life.
 Kyoto Animation is responsible for the series like The Melancholy of Haruhi Suzumiya, Clannad, K-On, Kyoukai no Kanata and the highly acclaimed Free!

 — サンライズ (@SUNRISE_web) September 21, 2017